12:00am - 1:00am

 Sitting With Gianluca

 [Repeated from Sunday 3pm.]
-Interviews and informed portraits of contemporary American musicians with our stateside correspondent Gianluca Tramontana (in temporary and voluntary exile in Marseille).
+Interviews and informed portraits of contemporary American musicians with our stateside correspondent Gianluca Tramontana (in temporary and voluntary exile in Marseille)This week: Gianluca celebrates his birthday with songs about birthdays or with birthdays in the title from across the genres.

 1:00pm - 1:30pm